 Well after we made our Books of the Law, we had to put them to use.
 Aside from reading them out loud to Aunt Tara during one of her brief stints hanging out with us rather than at the hospital.
 I sent the kids to clean our loft while I hid their scrolls for them to find.

 Then they set to finding the scrolls.
 They were all over the game room and the kids had fun pouncing on the scrolls and happily exclaiming over what they’d found.
 It made me smile too.

 This seems to be a never-ending problem the Israelites had.
 They’d always forget God’s teaching and create God’s of their own hands.
 Not that we can claim to do much better in this time, our idols are just more socially acceptable.

-Then we got to destroying idols.
-Of course this was the kids’ absolute favorite part of the activity.
+Then we got to destroy idols.
+Of course, this was the kids’ absolute favorite part of the activity.
 Throwing bean bags and knocking down stacks of cans.
 Who wouldn’t love that?